krystiankowalik/cache/README.md

 }

 ```
-CacheView - allows to view the contents of the cache providing read-only methods:
+CacheView - allows to view the contents of the cache by providing read-only methods:
 ```

 public interface CacheView {